 - Breakdown of all electronics including machinery, cash registers, elevators, diagnostic systems, boiler, compressor, freezers, ovens and other important devices

 If your business depends on electricity—as many do—investing in a back-up generator would be wise as part of your business continuity plan.
-“Always keep your staff trained on the proper procedures during a power outage and ensure you have the contact information for a designated electrician on hand,” Fred elaborates.

 Cyber attacks on small businesses are continuing to rise as hackers get savvier than ever in their techniques.
 It’s becoming increasingly difficult to combat these attempts, so it’s even more important to make sure you’re prepared in case you’re the victim of a cyber breach.
 Cyber losses can be caused by: